 We were incorporated as a BVI business company under the BVI Act, in the British Virgin Islands on January 5, 2015 under the name "Eternal Fairy International Limited".
-Our name was changed to ATIF Holdings Limited on March 8, 2019.
+Our name was changed to "Asia Times Holdings Limited" on April 28, 2017.
 As of the date of this prospectus, are authorized to issue up to a maximum of 100,000,000,000 shares divided into ordinary shares of \$0.001 par value each and preferred shares of \$0.001 par value each.
-The following are summaries of the material provisions of our memorandum and articles of association; a copy of these documents are filed as exhibits to the registration statement of which this prospectus is a part.
+The following are summaries of the material provisions of our memorandum and articles of association.
 Because it is only a summary, it may not contain all the information that is important to you.